ms-iot/lsdk/docs/grapeboard.md

 Reset the board.
 When it reboots, you should see output like the following, which indicates that you successfully updated PPA and OP-TEE.

 ```
-PPA Firmware: Version LSDK-18.09-dirty
+PPA Firmware: Version LSDK-18.09
 SEC Firmware: 'loadables' present in config
 loadables: 'trustedOS@1'
 ```

 # Building Linux

 Linux is the combination of NXP's layerscape fork (`https://source.codeaurora.org/external/qoriq/qoriq-components/linux` `tags/LSDK-18.09-V4.14`) and grapeboard patches.
 Grapeboard patches were taken from `git://git.scalys.com/lsdk/linux` branch `grapeboard-proto`.
-The grapeboard patches have been rebased on top of `tags/LSDK-18.09-V4.14`, and the result is stored at `https://github.com/ms-iot/linux.git` `ms-iot-grapeboard`.
+The grapeboard patches have been rebased on top of `tags/LSDK-18.09-V4.14`, and the result is stored at `https://github.com/ms-iot/linux.git` branch `ms-iot-grapeboard`.

 ```
 flex-builder -c linux -a arm64 -m ls1012grapeboard